 #3 – Clarizen Go Review — Best Simple Agile Project Management Tool

-Clarizen actually offers two different project management solutions—Clarizen One and Clarizen Go.
-But Clarizen One is designed for enterprise portfolio management.
-Clarizen Go is built specifically for agile teams.
+Clarizen offers two different project management solutions—Clarizen One and Clarizen Go.
+But Clarizen One is for enterprise portfolio management.
+And Clarizen Go is for agile teams.

-The software makes it easy for agile teams to pivot and make changes at any time.
+The software makes it easy for agile teams to pivot and make changes to their projects at any time.

 Clarizen Go allows users to manage multiple boards for different teams, customers, or products.
-Every board can be fully customized to match the workflow for that particular project.
+And every board is fully customized to match the workflow for that particular project.

-All of the information for each project will be managed in a central location.
-It’s easy for team members and managers to communicate with comments on tasks and boards.
+Plus, all the information for each project is managed from a central location.
+So it’s easy for team members and managers to communicate with comments on tasks and boards.

-Clarizen Go makes it easy for you to scale your team as well.
+Furthermore, Clarizen Go makes it easy to scale your team as well.
 You can onboard new members and even provide access to external stakeholders, colleagues, partners, vendors, and more.
-Guest access is always free.
+And guest access is always free.

 The tool supports scrum, spring management, retrospectives, and everything else you need to simplify agile management.

 Pricing is not available online.
 But you can try Clarizen Go free for 30 days.
-You’ll get more pricing information once you get started.
+You can get more pricing information towards the end of your trial.